nhsconnect/gpconnect/pages/design/design_product_versioning.md

 ### Pre-release Labels ###

-The following pre-release labels will be used across all products:
+The following pre-release labels will be used:

 | Pre-release Label | Lifecycle | Description |
 |-------------------|-----------|-------------|